-489-3 STYLE AND INTENTIONALITY.
+- 489-3 STYLE AND INTENTIONALITY.
 A writing course on the study of style.
 The aim: to study stylistic conventions and innovations.
 The course is both theoretical and practical.
-Prerequisite: junior, senior, or graduate student standing.

-- 490-3 ADVANCED COMPOSITION.
+Prerequisite: junior, senior, or graduate student standing. - 490-3 ADVANCED COMPOSITION.
 Writing sophisticated expository prose.
 Review of grammatical matters as needed; emphasis on clarity, organization, effectiveness, and flexibility.
 May be repeated once for credit with permission.
 Prerequisite: ENG 102. - 491-3 TECHNICAL AND BUSINESS WRITING.
 Technical communication, professional correspondence, reports, proposals, descriptions, evaluations, word processing, and graphics software.
 For students in English, business, engineering, nursing, the sciences, and the social sciences.
 No experience with software or computers is required.
 Prerequisite: ENG 102. - 492-3 ADVANCED FICTION WRITING.
 Advanced seminar in short story writing.
 Includes readings in fiction and a study of the psychology of creativity, fiction markets, experimental fiction.
 Workshop format.
 Prerequisite: ENG 392 or consent of instructor. - 493-3 ADVANCED POETRY WRITING.
 Advanced workshop in writing poetry.
 Examination of poetic expression.
 Prerequisite: ENG 393 or consent of instructor. - 494-3 LITERARY EDITING.
 Principles of literary editing, primarily of fiction and poetry.
 Prerequisite: ENG 102. - 495-3 HISTORY OF CRITICAL THEORY.
 Major critical theories from Plato to the present, including practice in writing criticism.
 Prerequisite: ENG 102. - 496-3 SCHOLARLY AND CRITICAL EDITING.
 Editorial preparation of copy for scholarly and critical journals in English language and literature.
 Prerequisite: ENG 102. - 499-1 to 3 READINGS IN ENGLISH.
 Independent study in specific area of interest.
 Extensive reading.
 For English students only; may be repeated to a maximum of 6 hours.
 Prerequisite: approval of department chair and instructor. - 501-3 MODERN LITERARY STUDIES.
 Integrates study of modern literary theory and scholarly editing with instruction in professional research writing and use of electronic data bases.
 Continuous with ENG 502.
 Prerequisite: graduate standing. - 502-3 MODERN LITERARY THEORY.
 Continues study of modern literary theory begun in English 501; includes diverse approaches, issues, texts, and thinkers.
-Prerequisite: ENG 501. - 505-3 STUDIES IN OLD AND MIDDLE ENGLISH LITERATURE.
-Topics such as Beowulf, Chaucer, Middle English lyric, Sir Gawain and the Green Knight, Arthurian literature.
-May be repeated to a maximum of 9 hours provided no topic is repeated.
-Prerequisite: graduate standing. - 506-3 STUDIES IN RENAISSANCE AND 17TH CENTURY LITERATURE.
-Topics such as Spenser, Shakespeare, Renaissance drama, Milton, Metaphysical poetry.
-May be repeated to a maximum of 9 hours provided no topic is repeated.
+Prerequisite: ENG 501. - 505-3 TOPICS IN FORMS AND GENRES.
+This course will address a range of topics relevant to literary forms and genres.
+May cross periods and geographies.
+May be repeated to a maximum of 12 hours provided no topic is repeated.
 Prerequisite: graduate standing.